Bregman algorithms for mixed-strategy generalized Nash equilibrium seeking in a class of mixed-integer games: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item We consider for the first time {a mixed-strategy GNEP, formulated as a monotone inclusion with special structure (Sections \ref{sec:gmi_games}-\ref{sec:NE_mon}).} This problem subsumes that in \cite{gao20}, which considers non-generalized games. \item {We propose the Bregman forward-reflected-backward (B-FoRB) method, which is an extension of the FoRB \cite{malitsky20} and uses the Bregman distance in the backward operator (Section \ref{sec:FoRB}).
-We show the convergence of this novel splitting method under monotonicity and Lipschitz continuity assumptions of the operators and strong convexity of the regularizer function.} \item We develop distributed algorithms to compute a variational mixed-strategy generalized Nash equilibrium of the considered game based {on the B-FoRB}.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We consider for the first time a mixed-strategy GNEP, formulated as a monotone inclusion with special structure (Sections \ref{sec:gmi_games}-\ref{sec:NE_mon}). \item We propose the Bregman forward-reflected-backward (B-FoRB) splitting me- thod, which is an extension of the FoRB \cite{malitsky20} and uses the Bregman distance in the backward operator (Section \ref{sec:FoRB}).
+We show the convergence of this novel splitting method under monotonicity and Lipschitz continuity assumptions of the operators and strong convexity of the regularizer function. \item We develop distributed algorithms to compute a variational mixed-strategy generalized Nash equilibrium of the considered game based on the B-FoRB.
 By using a suitable regularizer function, we exploit the simplicial structure of the feasible set of mixed strategies to obtain a closed-form mirror mapping.
-In particular, we provide algorithms with semi-decentralized (Sections \ref{sec:BFORB_alg} and \ref{sec:GNE_alt_alg}) and distributed (Section \ref{sec:fd_alg}) structures. {Differently from \cite{gao20}, which computes an approximate MS-NE, our approach reaches an exact MS-GNE.} \end{itemize} In Section \ref{sec:apps}, {we formulate several problems as GMI games and their MS-GNEP,} i.e., demand-side management in energy systems, an extension of networked Cournot markets, the discrete-flow control problem, {and generalized games with piece-wise affine (possibly non-convex) local cost functions}.
+In particular, we provide algorithms with semi-decentralized (Sections \ref{sec:BFORB_alg} and \ref{sec:GNE_alt_alg}) and distributed (Section \ref{sec:fd_alg}) structures. \end{itemize} In Section \ref{sec:apps}, we formulate several problems as GMI games, i.e., the demand-side management in energy systems, an extension of networked Cournot markets, {and} the discrete-flow control problem.
 Furthermore, this section also showcases the performance of the proposed algorithms via numerical simulations.